 Architects designed an extravagant Italian Baroque-style garden, bringing in soil to create ten artificial terraces for a pyramid shape.
 The central piece of the garden is Teatro Massimo, an eccentric three-story structure covered in black pebbles.
 The unicorn at the top is one of the symbols from the coat of arms of the Borromean family.

 Getting back to the gardens, rhododendrons, camellias, roses, magnolias, hibiscus and oleanders adorn the terraces.
 The mild microclimate of the lake allows some trees to flourish here which are rare for this latitude.
 Camphor and citrus fruit trees grow in this amazing garden.
-On the perfect lawns, white peacocks walk imperially, scaring the visitors with that sharp sound they make.
+On the perfect lawns, white peacocks walk imperially, scaring the visitors with the sharp sound they make.

 The palace and the garden can be visited every day from the end of March to the end of October.
 You can get to Isola Bella on a short boat ride from Stresa village on the shore of Lake Maggiore.